Kremlin TV: If Putin Ran For U.S. President, He’d Win—and Trump Would Be His Veep

 Ionov and Russian government officials also involved themselves with a California-based organization whose primary goal was to promote California’s secession from the United States.
 They funded and directed various protests related to the coverage of Russia’s war against Ukraine, with the footage and photographs of the said events being later featured in the Russian media, as recently as March 2022.

-Since the Kremlin is pinning its hopes on the upcoming midterm elections and Russian state media experts anticipate major changes to the U.S. foreign policy if the Republicans were to take control over both the Congress and the Senate, state media chatter about Russia’s planned interference is far from trivial.
+Since the Kremlin is pinning its hopes on the upcoming midterm elections and Russian state media experts anticipate major changes to the U.S. foreign policy if the Republicans were to take control of both the House and the Senate, state media chatter about Russia’s planned interference is far from trivial.
 Some crimes are committed in broad daylight—and openly plotted on live television.